 To enable offline mode in Chrome type chrome//flags/#show-saved-copy into the address bar.
 This will bring you to Chrome’s advanced settings.

 Now open the dropdown menu for the highlighted setting and click “enable primary” and then relaunch the browser.

 You’ll now be able to access web pages stored in the cache when you’re offline, although it doesn’t work for all websites, apparently.

 Accessing email offline

-With Gmail Offline you can also compose as many emails as you like that'll get queued in the outbox and then send off automatically the next time you get a connection.
+With Gmail offline you can also compose as many emails as you like.
+They'll get queued in your outbox and then get automatically sent out the next time you connect to the Internet.